-Football played throughout the winter is nothing new for Premier League fans, however, and the New Year’s Day schedule is amongst the most eagerly anticipated on the calendar.
+Football played throughout the winter is nothing new for Premier League fans, and New Year’s Day is often among the most eagerly anticipated dates on the calendar.

-Ahead of the 2021 New Year’s Day fixtures, we’ve decided to look back at some of most memorable Premier League offerings from January 1:
+Ahead of the game, we’ve decided to look back at some of most memorable Premier League offerings from January 1.

 Liverpool 4-2 Nottingham Forest (1996)